wifisensing/PicoScenes-github-pages/index.md

 - **May 12, 2024** PicoScenes Radar mode now supports SISO, SIMO, MIMO and MIMO across multiple devices measurements, see [Wi-Fi Radar (802.11bf Mono-Static Sensing Mode) with 802.11a/g/n/ac/ax/be Frame Format](scenarios.md#623-wi-fi-radar-80211bf-mono-static-sensing-mode-with-80211agnacaxbe-frame-format).
 - **Mar.
 19, 2024** PicoScenes now provides a UDP forwarding/receiving utility!
 See [UDP-Forwarder Plugin & UDPRemoteLogger](utilities.md#91-udp-forwarder-plugin--udpremotelogger).
 - **Mar.
 19, 2024** PicoScenes now officially supports Ubuntu 22.04!
 See [PicoScenes Software Installation](installation.md#52-picoscenes-software-installation).
 - **Mar.
 12, 2024** We are pleased to announce that our research, "**Reshaping Wi-Fi ISAC with High-Coherence Hardware Capabilities**", has been accepted by **IEEE Communication Magazine (IF=11.2)**.
-For More information, please visit its online supplementary materials [Online supplementaries for “Reshaping Wi-Fi ISAC with High-Coherence Hardware Capabilities”](reshaping-wifi-isac.md).
+For More information, please visit its online supplementary materials [Online supplementaries for "Reshaping Wi-Fi ISAC with High-Coherence Hardware Capabilities"](reshaping-wifi-isac.md).
 - **Jan.
 20, 2024** [Developing Your PicoScenes Plugins](plugin.md) page is completely rewritten.
 Thanks to Tian Teng for his brilliant work!
 - **Dec.
 26, 2023** Revise the [Selling NI USRP Devices (与NI合作销售USRP系列产品)](ni.md) page.
 - **Dec.
 20, 2023** Initiating the Ubuntu 22.04 (and soon 24.04) transition of PicoScenes system (client program and CI server).